dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 ## 1. Unlocking the domain and requesting a transfer code

 You can prepare your domain for transfer out in a single step.
-The action will unlock the domain and send you the transfer code via email if necessary.
+This action will unlock the domain and send you the transfer code via email if necessary.

 The transfer code is sent to the email listed as registrant (owner) for the domain.
 Before proceeding, [check the domain contact and update the email](/articles/changing-domain-contact/#updating-a-domain-contact) if it doesn't match an email you have access to.